LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 **Father (Sighing):**
 	..._
 **Liam (Annoyed):**
 	_Are you trying to understand me, Dad?
 I’m happy that Liana has found someone she likes.
 It’s not that I don’t want a partner and it’s not that I want one either.
 I just want to do what I want to do.
 Having a girlfriend is not a priority for me right now and might never be.
 I don’t know.
 Why do I have to know and want one now?
 Why is it any of your business if I find someone or not?
-(Goes for the door)
+		**Event**
+			Goes in the direction of the main door.
 **Mother:**
-	_We just want you to be happy, Liam.
+	We just want you to be happy, Liam.
 **Liam (before closing the door):**
-	_Then, why can’t you let me be.
-Why can’t I just go at my own rhythm?
+	Then, why can’t you let me be.
+Why can’t I just go at my own pace?
 I will let people know in time.
 It’s just annoying to always be asked: “Do you have a girlfriend, yet?
 Or “Any girls in mind”..
 I just want to focus on what is relevant for me right now and that is finding a job.
 I’m going to the beach.

+==**Event**==
+	Liam walks out of his house.
+He walks in the direction of the beach and ponders about what he wants.

 **Liam (walking towards the beach):**
 	_I wish people would just listen to me.
-I understand they want what is best for me and that would be for them to simply listen.
+I understand they want what is best for me, but that would be for them to simply listen.

+==**Event**==
-**Liam (sees a couple his age laughing):**
+	Once at the beach, Liam sees a couple his age laughing together.

+**Liam (sad):**
 	_They look happy.
 Maybe having a person would be nice.
 I’m not sure (as a tear starts falling down).
 Why can’t I just fit in with everyone? (sits on a bench).

-**Marina (old lady) with a dog:**
+**Old lady with a dog:**
 	_Oh!
 Young man?
 Are you okay?
 I saw you tearing up and couldn't help myself not to check on you.

 **Liam (awkardely laughing):**
 	_Umm, yes yes I’m fine.
 I just need some time alone to think.
-Kind of you checking on me.
+Kind of you for checking on me.

-**Marina:**
-	_Ah!
+**Old lady with a dog:**
+	Ah!
 You know, we all need to take time to think sometimes.
 I wish I did not rush the next steps all my life.
 I should have taken more time by myself and learned who I truly was before following the herd.
 Haha, enough of me rambling.
 I will let you be dear.
 Here is a tissue just in case.
 Good bye.

-(pick up “treasure”)
+==**Event**==
+	Liam picks up the tissue.

 **Liam:**
 	_Thank you.
 Good bye.
+		**Event**
-(Looks at Marina walking away).
-(Looks at the water for a moment).
-I should go back home.
+			Looks at Marina walking away.
+Looks at the water for a moment.
+				Liam**éI should go back home.

 On his way back, he notices someone who appears lost.